-Contracts with customers may include multiple promises to customers and therefore accounted for as separate performance obligations.
+Contracts with customers may include multiple promises to customers and are therefore are accounted for as separate performance obligations.
 In this case, the transaction price will be allocated to each performance obligation based on the stand-alone selling prices.
 When these are not directly observable, they are estimated based on the expected cost plus margin.